YaronWhite86/bitcoin-consulting-israel-staging.github.io/_posts/2025-09-08-what-is-bitcoin.md

 * **Fixed Supply:** There will only ever be a maximum of 21 million bitcoin created.
 This scarcity is built into the code, meaning it cannot be devalued by printing more of it.
 It's like digital gold.
 * **Peer-to-Peer:** You can send it to anyone, anywhere in the world, without needing a bank or other financial institution in the middle.

-In short, Bitcoin offers a way to save and transact value in a system that is open, transparent, and predictable.
+In short, Bitcoin offers a way to save and transact value in a system that is open, transparent, apolitical and predictable.